VoxaAI/voxa-cli/README.md

 # voxa-cli

-You can create alexa interaction model from csv.
+Create interaction model and publishing information for your Alexa skills.

 ## Install